Homebrew/homebrew-cask/README.md

 => Success! google-chrome installed to /opt/homebrew-cask/Caskroom/google-chrome/stable-channel
 => Linking Google Chrome.app to /Users/phinze/Applications/Google Chrome.app
 ```
 And there we have it.
-Google Chrome installed with a few quick commands; no clicking, no dragging, no dropping.
+Google Chrome installed with a few quick commands: no clicking, no dragging, no dropping.
 ```sh
 open ~/Applications/"Google Chrome.app"
 ```